clairefurtick/tech-portfolio/docs/projects.md

 - Created a website for managing students applications, class regitrations, and grades using PHP, HTML, CSS, and a MySQL database
 - Created a simulated weather sensor using an Arduino
 - Implemented multithreading in the xv6 operating system
-- Implemented containers in the xv6 operatin system
+- Implemented containers in the xv6 operating system